rpvelloso/Sungrow-Modbus/README.md

 ### Class based on pymodbus.ModbusTcpClient, completely interchangeable, just replace ModbusTcpClient() with SungrowModbusTcpClient()

-### Home Assistant Custom Component - tested with HASS docker v2025.8.3 and Sungrow SG4K inverter
+### Home Assistant Custom Component

+- Tested with HASS docker v2025.8.3 and Sungrow SG4K inverter

 - ALL the component code was ripped from the modbus custom component dev repository ```https://github.com/pymodbus-dev/homeassistant_modbus```.
 Unused code was removed.